scottallan/fabric-ca-proxy/README.md

 This application acts as a secure proxy gateway for both registering '/proxy/register' and enrolling '/proxy/enroll' identities with a Hyperledger Fabric CA. It enhances security and auditability by:

 1.  **Requiring client authentication** via a mandatory `x-api-key` header.
+2. Accepting registration requests via its endpoing (`POST /proxy/register`)
-2. Accepting enrollment requests only via its single endpoint (`POST /proxy/enroll`).
+2. Accepting enrollment requests via its endpoint (`POST /proxy/enroll`).
 3. Requiring a `RequestId` query parameter corresponding to a ServiceNow ticket/issue number.
 4.  **Validating** that the ServiceNow ticket exists and is in a pre-configured "Approved" state before forwarding the request.
-5. Passing valid enrollment requests (including required HTTP Basic Authentication and JSON body) to the configured Fabric CA `/enroll` endpoint.
+5. Passing valid registration or enrollment requests (including required HTTP Basic Authentication and JSON body) to the configured Fabric CA `/register` or `/enroll` endpoint.
 6. Returning the Fabric CA's response directly to the original client.
 7. Logging validation checks and proxy actions for auditing.